 WES or ECE evaluation required.
 SIUE may require applicants to provide English translations of course descriptions.

-The SIUE School of Pharmacy will interview approximately 192 of the most qualified candidates each admissions cycle.
-Students will be notified whether they received an interview in mid January.
-Interviews are held in early February.
-On the day of the interview, students will take a writing assessment.More information about our interview process can be found on our website www.siue.edu/pharmacy
+The SIUE School of Pharmacy will interview approximately 150 of the most qualified candidates each admissions cycle.
+It is in the applicant's benefit to complete your application early.
+Students will be notified as to whether or not they have been selected for an interview as their application is completed, and then reviewed by the Admissions Committe.
+Interviews are held on a monthly basis from October through March.
+On the day of the interview, students will also take a writing assessment, meet with current pharmacy students, and take a tour of the campus.More information about our interview process can be found on our website www.siue.edu/pharmacy.